 Shiny tinsel draped across the Christmas tree often spells disaster.
 Tinsel and ribbon may look like toys to your cat, but they pose a very serious risk if ingested.
 How?
 They build up into a tangled knot, get stuck in the stomach and intestines, and result in what veterinarians call a linear foreign body.
 So if you ever see tinsel or another string-like object hanging out of your cat’s mouth or butt, do not pull it.
 Instead, get to a veterinarian as soon as possible.

-Most pet parents are familiar with the risks posed by poinsettia (which are somewhat overblown), but many don’t realize that mistletoe is actually a more dangerous holiday plant for your cat.
+Most pet parents are familiar with the risks posed by poinsettias (which are somewhat overblown), but many don’t realize that mistletoe is actually a more dangerous holiday plant for your cat.
 According to the American Society for the Prevention of Cruelty to Animals (ASPCA), mistletoe is toxic to cats and dogs.
 Consuming mistletoe can cause vomiting, diarrhea, low blood pressure, difficulty breathing, and low heart rate.
 It’s also a good idea to steer clear of holly, as consuming it can cause vomiting, diarrhea, and depression.

 Be cautious with Christmas lights

 If "National Lampoon’s Christmas Vacation" taught us anything, it’s that cats and Christmas lights can be a truly dangerous mix.
-In reality, if your cat chews through an electric cord he’s more apt to receive a nasty shock than get totally fried—but this is still something you want to avoid.
+In reality, if your cat chews through an electric cord they're more apt to receive a nasty shock than get totally fried—but this is still something you want to avoid.
 For a cat-proof Christmas tree, place your strands of lights higher up on the tree, tape any loose wires to the floor, and unplug all lights when you’re asleep or out of the house.
 If you have a cat that’s apt to chew on cords, it’s probably worth buying cord protectors or cord covers, or even simply running the wires through a cardboard tube.

 If you use these tips for a cat-proof Christmas tree, it’ll surely make for a merrier holiday season for both you and your cat!